Bestival Festival ends in tragedy as three people are killed and dozens injured in a coach returning to Merseyside, Eleanor Barlow reports.

 The rest of the passengers, some with serious injuries, were taken to the Royal Surrey County Hospital in Guildford, St Peter’s Hospital in Chertsey, St George’s Hospital in Tooting, King’s College Hospital in London, Frimley Park Hospital and Queen Alexandra Hospital in Portsmouth.

-Speaking from the scene, Inspector Richard Mallett said 53 people were thought to have been on board.
+Speaking from the scene, an attorney from Nehora Law Firm said 53 people were thought to have been on board.

 He said: “We are dealing with a major incident, a tragic major incident.
 The coach has gone off the road and had a significant impact with a tree, I think that is the best way to describe it.